HengyuGu1994/AppleWatchRing/README.md

 ## Introduction

-The Apple Watch diagram is originally an intuitional visualization of multilevel physical attributes, ranging from the fundamental aspects of human activities to additional items that are of concern.
+The Apple Watch™ diagram is originally an intuitional visualization of multilevel physical attributes, ranging from the fundamental aspects of human activities to additional items that are of concern.
 The package makes use of the idea and develops a visualization technique that inherits the patterns but extends it to higher dimensions and broader prospects. <br />

 It is capable of quantifying various types of data based on the same means of measurement (the radius of rings) while disregarding the differences in scales, units and specialties.
 Each attribute is set with a threshold or benchmark value against which intragroup comparisons can be facilitated. <br />